 According to a study from Gravity Supply Chain Solutions, only 15% of U.S. retailers have completed their supply chain digitization.
 These companies saw perceived costs and ROI concerns as primary hurdles.

-Inventory visibility software provides transparency along the supply chain, improving customer service, forecasting and overall operations.
-But how do you make a case for investing in a digitized platform?
+Inventory visibility software provides transparency along the supply chain, improving customer service, forecasting, and overall operations.
+But how can managers make a case for investing in a digitized platform?
+The following nine questions can help:

-- How many hours do you spend each quarter taking inventory ?
+- How many hours are spent each quarter taking inventory?
 How much could software limit that?

-- How many hours would you save if you automated cycle counts?
+- How many hours might be saved with automated cycle counts?

 - Have online shoppers visited your brick-and-mortar store to find out an item was only available online?